anndoko/web-scraping-and-crawling/README.md

 * If you want to crawl a certain page, the url has page as its parameters. e.g. https://www.si.umich.edu/directory?field_person_firstname_value=&field_person_lastname_value=&rid=All&page=11
 You could copy paste the above url and have a sense about the relationship between the url and the web page.
 You could also change the number after `page=#` to see what’s going on.
 We will test your code with the same website page thus it’s okay to utilize the url provided above.
 Yet **don’t hardcode the inputs** of the function `get_umsi_data`.
+* The content of names, titles, and emails in the sample json files are fake.

 ### Sample Command:
 ```$ python hw6_part1.py ```